 The reverse face of American Palladium Eagle coins also comes from Adolph A. Weinman, but was designed much earlier.
 This image of an American bald eagle resting on the edge of a cliff clutching a sapling comes from the 1903 American Institute of Architects’ gold medal.
 Never before used on coins, it is exclusive to the reverse side of Palladium Eagles.

 The United States Mint debuted the bullion American Palladium Eagle in 2017 with a maximum mintage of 15,000 coins.
 A 2018 bullion version was not struck by the US Mint.
 Instead, the mint opted to introduced the Proof American Palladium Eagle in that year with the same low mintage of just 15,000 coins.
-The US Mint returned to the bullion Palladium Eagle for 2019.
+The United States Mint has decided to make the American Palladium Eagle series a revolving program each year.

 Like investment-grade coins in other metals, palladium coins are available originally in Brilliant Uncirculated condition from the issuing mint.
 From time to time though, you may find certified palladium coins available to purchase as well.
 Most of these have the certification of the Professional Coin Grading Service or Numismatic Guaranty Corporation.
 The coins are most commonly assigned one of the top-two certifications on the Sheldon numeric scale: